Proven prevention of delayed CINV (25-120 h)

 Efficacy in multiple-cycle extensions

 In HEC studies 1 and 2 and the MEC study, patients had the option of continuing into a multiple-cycle extension for up to 5 additional cycles of chemotherapy, receiving the same treatment as assigned in cycle 1.
 At days 6 through 8 following initiation of chemotherapy, patients were asked to recall whether they had any episode of vomiting or retching or nausea that interfered with normal daily life.3 Approximately 71%-87% of patients reported no emesis and no nausea interfering with daily life.5

-- In patients receiving cisplatin-based highly emetogenic chemotherapy in cycle 1, the most common adverse reactions reported at an incidence of ≥5% and a frequency greater than control were neutropenia (9% VARUBI vs 8% control) and hiccups (5% vs 4%)
+In patients receiving cisplatin-based highly emetogenic chemotherapy in cycle 1, the most common adverse reactions reported at a frequency of ≥5% and greater than control were neutropenia (9% VARUBI vs 8% control) and hiccups (5% vs 4%).

-- In patients receiving moderately emetogenic chemotherapy and combinations of anthracycline and cyclophosphamide in cycle 1, the most common adverse reactions reported at an incidence of ≥5% and a frequency greater than control were decreased appetite (9% VARUBI vs 7% control), neutropenia (7% vs 6%), and dizziness (6% vs 4%)
+In patients receiving moderately emetogenic chemotherapy and combinations of anthracycline and cyclophosphamide in cycle 1, the most common adverse reactions reported at a frequency of ≥5% and greater than control were decreased appetite (9% VARUBI vs 7% control), neutropenia (7% vs 6%), and dizziness (6% vs 4%).

 Evaluated in three phase 3 pivotal trials